ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Fix Ctrl+W exit so when empty but dirty it won't prompt about saving changes?
 * No newline at end of file (Turndown likely culprit)
 * Seems to remove comments (e.g., `<!-- ... -->`)
+* Editor is converting all CRLF line endings to LF.
+What's causing it?